Robust Extraction of Global 21 cm Spectrum from Experiments with a Chromatic Beam Based on Physics-Motivated Error Modeling: Conclusion

 In this paper, we propose a physics-motivated error modeling framework to extract the 21\,cm global spectrum with the DSL mission.
 Our method builds on the previous sky division strategy in \citet{Anstey2021,Anstey2023} to account for spatial variations in the foreground spectral indices.
 We improve the uncorrelated Gaussian likelihood with a simulation-based covariance to include underlying correlations between residuals across observation points and frequencies.

 We examine the uncorrelated modeling and the improved correlated modeling with mock data for the DSL mission.
-We find that with the correlated modeling, we successfully mitigate the model bias inherent in the uncorrelated modeling, which fails to extract unbiased signals from observations in one entire orbit.
+We find that with the correlated modeling, we successfully mitigate the model bias inherent in the uncorrelated modeling, which fails to extract unbiased signals from observations in one entire orbit with a limited number of foreground parameters.
 We demonstrate that this improved correlated modeling reliably recovers the input signal with a limited number of spectral index parameters ($N_r\gtrsim 10$), exhibits stability across different antenna types, and performs well in the extraction of weaker signals.

 The current study adopts several simplifying assumptions.
 We have adopted a perfectly spherical Moon with negligible reflectivity.
 It has been demonstrated that pure specular reflection by the Moon will have negligible impact on the 21 cm global spectrum extraction \citep{VZOP2024DSL}, but the Moon surface may have some level of diffuse reflection at the relevant frequencies.
-Also, we have assumed fully-known beam shapes, a well-understood base pattern in the foreground temperature map though the spectral indices are set unknown and allowed to vary pixel-by-pixel, and the absence of point source contamination.
+Meanwhile, we have assumed rotationally symmetric beam patterns for all the antennas here.
+However, we have tested a case with a highly non-symmetrical beam, for which the response has a sharp decrease in a quarter of the beam pattern, and found that the 21 cm signal can still be reliably recovered as long as the beam pattern in known.
+In addition to the fully-known beam shapes, we have also assumed a well-understood base pattern in the foreground temperature map though the spectral indices are set unknown and allowed to vary pixel-by-pixel, and the absence of point source contamination.
 These limitations will be discussed in future works.
 Overall, our framework provides a step forward towards a practical solution for unbiased 21\,cm global signal extraction, for both space-borne and ground-based experiments in the presence of beam chromaticity.